TRIUMF Facts: Canada's National Laboratory for Particle Physics

-In this article, I describe some of the equipment in the TRIUMF laboratory and include observations made during a guided tour of the lab with students from my school.
-I enjoyed the trip very much.
-There is a lot to see and absorb in the lab.
+In this article, I describe some of the equipment in the TRIUMF laboratory and include observations made during a guided tour of the facility with students.
+Many interesting things can be seen during the tour and the guides are knowledgeable.
 The sight of all the complex equipment used to explore the mystery and power of the subatomic world is awesome.

 TRIUMF stands for Tri-University Meson Facility.
 The facility was originally run by three nearby universities—the University of British Columbia, Simon Fraser University, and the University of Victoria.
 Additional Canadian universities are now involved.
 A meson is one type of subatomic particle.

 The Guided Tour